acooks/pymfcd/README.md

-# Python Multicast Forwarding Controller Service
+# pymfcd: A Python Multicast Forwarding Cache Daemon

 This project implements a simple controller for the Linux kernel multicast forwarding cache (MFC entries).
 It enables a configuration of "static multicast joins".